Frequent Asked Questions on Executive Condominium

 Our combined salary is about $9K per month.
 Based on current 30% MSR, we can probably stretch for a

-and fixed deposit, can these be pledged to increase the loan so that we
+2 Br EC unit around $800K.
+We have some fixed deposits, can these be pledged to increase the loan so that we

 In general, the loan quantum can be

 increased if you have assets to pledge to the bank.
-It is best that
+The ball park estimate for a 30 years loan tenure,

-you speak to a bank officer with regards to the type of assets that can be pledged and how much the loan quantum
+officer with regards to the type of assets that can be pledged and how much the loan quantum can be increased.

 Back: Home Next